Maithuna: History

 Around the 12th century, practices seemed to turn towards the absorption of sexual fluids into the body of the practitioner, like that of vajroli mudra.
 This is related to similar practices like rajapana, the drinking of female discharge found in Kaula Tantra, and the mixing of all five ingredients into nectar (amrita) in the Jagannatha temple of Puri, as described by Frédérique Apffel-Marglin.

 Douglas Renfrew Brooks states that the antinomian elements such as the use of intoxicating substances and sex were not animistic, but were adopted in some Kaula traditions to challenge the Tantric devotee to break down the "distinctions between the ultimate reality of Brahman and the mundane physical and mundane world".
 By combining erotic and ascetic techniques, states Brooks, the Tantric broke down all social and internal assumptions, became Shiva-like.
 In Kashmir Shaivism, states David Gray, the antinomian transgressive ideas were internalized, for meditation and reflection, and as a means to "realize a transcendent subjectivity".

+Although often associated with Hindu contexts, maithuna images are also present in Buddhist spaces.
+Maithunas can be found on early terracottas and Buddhist spaces and stupas as early as the Shunga period (187 to 75 BCE) into the first centuries CE.
+Likely acting as apotropaic auspicious images due to the location of their placements (door jambs, tympana, portals, exterior railings, pillars, capitals,and entrances).
+Maithuna images found contemporary to the creation of the Kamasutra (200-300 CE) depict erotic couples in positions reflecting those outlined in narrative scenes from the Kamasutra text.
+Although the Kamasutra is a Hindu text, these images also permeated Buddhist spaces, showing the permeability of the these images as part of the local, non-exclusive, pan-Indian iconographic vocabulary.